azrulhasni/keymico/README.md

 -   Next we will put in the data model supporting our application.
 For us, we use this file here
     <https://github.com/azrulhasni/keymico/blob/main/banking/datamodel.jh>.
-    Download the data model.jh and put it in your \$BANKING directory
+    Download the data model.jh and put it in our \$BANKING directory

 -   The data model, graphically looks like this: